Alekamerlin/walkman-dap-guide/README.md

 The Walkman's storage can be expanded [up to 1TB](https://www.sony.ca/en/electronics/support/digital-music-players-nw-nwz-a-series/nw-a55/articles/00200481) with an SD Card, so even for DSD files, the player is a capacious device.

+#### About the Walkman's firmware

+It seems that all the players in the line have the same firmware with different settings for each region.
+The region settings are determined by the destination code.
+There's an unofficial tool that can change the destination code, so it's possible to reprogram a Walkman from one region to another.

+The firmware is not based on Android, so there's no online streaming and other Android features, but the player can work as a DAC for a PC or a Bluetooth reciever.

 #### How to get info about the Walkman

 Get the tool [here](https://www.rockbox.org/realwiki/pub/Main/SonyNWDestTool/scsitool_64-nwz-v27) and unpack it.
 The file should be `scsitool_64-nwz-v27`, where `_64` is the platform name while `-v27` is the tool version.